nanobox-io/nanobox-guides/articles/php/apache-settings.md

 ### apache_modules

 Specify which Apache modules to enable or disable.
 View the [full list of available Apache Modules](https://github.com/nanobox-io/nanobox-engine-php/blob/master/doc/apache-modules.md).
-By default, all modules are enabled.
+By default, the following modules are loaded:

+- dir
+- env
+- expires
+- log_config
+- mime
+- rewrite
+- setenvif
+- deflate

+The following modules are enabled when using php_fpm:

+- actions
+- alias
+- fastcgi

 ```yaml
 code.build: